Lavrisyk/CarwashMVC5/README.md

 # CarwashMVC5
-Carwash web project using Asp.net mvc5 allows you to view a list of customers and their orders with a list of services provided.
+WebCarWash project using Asp.net mvc5 allows you to view a list of customers and their orders with a list of services provided.
   A completed order can be saved to a PDF file, which is generated based on the InDesign template.